 Skip to main content

-Cron schedules trigger your deployed applications on a recurring basis with no external schedulers, IAM policies, or queue infrastructure required.
+Cron schedules trigger your deployed orchestration endpoints on a recurring basis.
 You can manage schedules programmatically via the API or through the Applications UI.

 Creating a Schedule